kaitlynabdo/pokedex-demo/docs/training.md

 # YOLOv5 training on a custom dataset on OpenShift AI
-Now that our RHODS environment is set up and our data has been prepared, we can begin model training and make some predictions.
-We will head back to the RHODS Dashboard to view our Data Science Projects.
+Now that our RHOAI environment is set up and our data has been prepared, we can begin model training and make some predictions.
+We will head back to the RHOAI Dashboard to view our Data Science Projects.
 We'll start by opening the pokedex workbench.

 <img width="1736" alt="Screenshot 2023-11-30 at 9 36 48 AM" src="https://github.com/kaitlynabdo/pokedex-demo/assets/45447032/85e7d75f-1c96-4426-b009-74eeae752565"><br>